schniebel/odds-update/README.md

 ## Observability
 We run a central [Grafana](https://grafana.com/) in the infra-ops cluster.
 All clusters (including infra-ops) run [Prometheus](https://prometheus.io/) for metrics and [Loki](https://grafana.com/oss/loki/) for logs.
 Managed Kafka (Core MSK and Edge MSK) is monitored via CloudWatch, with vendor specific dashboards as needed.
 Central Grafana wires it all together as datasources.

+## Alerting
+There will be a central Alertmanager instance deployed to infra-ops, configured to push alerts defined in prometheus/ Cloudwatch to a #monitoring slack channel, with varying levels of severity (warning, critical, page).